Jr-RS/fase4_cap1_FarmTech/README.md

 <br>

+🌾 Projeto de Monitoramento Agrícola - FarmTech Solutions

 # Nome do projeto
-Cap 6 - Python e além
+Fase 3 - Cap 12 - A Eletrônica de uma IA

 ## Nome do grupo
-Grupo 32
+Grupo 10

 ## 👨‍🎓 Integrantes:
 - <a href="https://www.linkedin.com/in/">Ana Beatriz Duarte Domingues</a>
 - <a href="https://www.linkedin.com/in/jrsilva051/">Junior Rodrigues da Silva</a>
+- <a href="https://www.linkedin.com/in/">Carlos Emilio Castillo Estrada</a>

 ## 👩‍🏫 Professores:
 ### Tutor(a)